 The Messy Student’s Guide to Order: ADHD Organizing Tips

-Messy locker?
+Chaotic desk?
 Forgotten homework?
 Missed deadlines?
-Your child needs an organization intervention ASAP — start by color coding his folders, buying him an easy-to-use organizer, or trying these other strategies.
+Your child needs an organization intervention ASAP — start by color coding his folders, buying him an easy-to-use organizer, or trying these other ADHD-friendly strategies.

 The problem: The child forgets to bring the right books and supplies home or to school.
 His desk, locker, backpack, and notebook are in disarray.
 He forgets deadlines and scheduled activities.